Find out more about your health here from our health professionals!

 Here are some tips on how to improve your blood circulation:

 1. Go on regular walks

 Walking can improve blood circulation.
 Contraction of the calf muscle causes venous blood to be pushed back up to the heart.
 The arteries dilate when patients walk and improve blood flow throughout the body.
 Aim for a minimum of 30 minutes of walking three times per week.

-Being obese or overweight posed more health risk towards your circulatory system as it often lead to risk of hypertension, high cholesterol and diabetes which will all boils down to blood circulatory problem.
+Being obese or overweight poses a greater health risk to your circulatory system because it increases your risk of hypertension, high cholesterol, and diabetes, all of which lead to blood circulatory problems.

 Consumption of food in moderation, balance and exercise regularly can help to prevent being obese and overweight.

 Taking more work breaks allows you to develop the habit of alternately sitting, standing, and walking.
 This reduces the demand on the circulatory system because sitting causes blood flow to slow and pool in your legs, resulting in muscle pain and fatigue.
 Thus, taking more breaks while working in an office is beneficial for improving blood flow and keeping your stress level in check.